 (3) Protection proceedings are to be concluded as expeditiously as possible in order to minimise the effect of the proceedings on the child and the child’s family.

+(4) Protection proceedings are to be conducted, as far as possible, in a way that promotes cooperation and consensus.

+[Section 145 amended by No. 23 of 2015 s.
+49.]

 146. Court not bound by rules of evidence

 (1) In this section —